zarusz/SlimMessageBus/docs/intro.t.md

 #### Start or Stop message consumption

 By default message consumers are started as soon as the bus is created.
 This means that messages arriving on the given transport will be processed by the declared consumers.
-If you want to prevent this default use the follwing setting:
+If you want to prevent this default use the following setting:

 ```cs
 mbb.AutoStartConsumersEnabled(false); // default is true